nicolasbrailo/BatHouse/INSTALL.md

 Note the project has a Pipfile but no Pipfile.lock.
 This is because hashes for the RaspberryPi and for x86 seem to be different, making pipenv installs fail.
 Remember not to commit any Pipfile.lock in PR's.

 ## Config
-Edit config.json.example with right config
+Edit config.json.example with right config.
+Also edit and install the crontab entries as specified in the file "crontab".

 ## Install service:
 $ cd /etc/systemd/system && sudo ln -s /home/pi/BatHouse/BatHouse.service